-If you're migrating from another build tool that already uses the name
+If you're migrating from another system that already uses the name `

-Alternatively, you can tell Pants to not look for BUILD files in certain locations.
-This can be helpful, for example, if you use a tool like Bazel for Java, but use Pants for Python:
+And finally you can configure Pants to not look for BUILD files in certain locations.
+This can be helpful, for example, if you use Pants for some languages and another tool for other languages: